-The ASO offers musical opportunities for children of all ages.
-Conductor Richard Niezen and the members of the ASO have a strong commitment to educating the young musicians in the community to develop a life-long love of music.
+The Aurora Symphony also offers a myriad of musical opportunities for all ages.
+Our Board of Directors, Artistic Director, and all the members of the orchestra have a strong commitment to arts education in the community to develop better citizens and a life-long love of music.

-As part of the October -– May concert season, the annual Childrens Concert is a wonderful, free way to introduce children to music and musical instruments.
-Children who participate in music education have been shown to develop positive life learning skills such as self-discipline, self-expression and higher self-esteem.
-Symphony members enjoy encouraging children to develop their musical abilities through this entertaining performance and by giving them hands-on opportunities to learn about the instruments after the performance.
+As part of the concert season, our annual Children’s & Family performances are a wonderful, free way to introduce children to the great world of music and musical instruments.
+Children who participate in music education have been shown to develop positive life learning skills such as self-discipline, self expression